-Mil Milagros partners with six schools and communities in Solola, the second poorest state in Guatemala, to ensure that children graduate from sixth grade healthy, literate, and prepared to continue their education.
-This project will help fund nutritious lunches for 1,000 children each school day.
-Mil Milagros trains the children's mothers and grandmothers who volunteer to prepare the lunches.
-The children bring firewood and their own dishes to school
+Mil Milagros partners with five schools and communities in Solola, the second poorest state in Guatemala, to ensure that children graduate from sixth grade healthy, literate, and prepared to continue their education.
+This project will help fund nutritious meals for 1,000 children each school day.
+Mil Milagros trains the children's mothers and grandmothers who volunteer to prepare the meals.
+The children bring firewood and their own dishes to school.